Canon 200D vs Panasonic FZ1000

-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in June 2017 and June 2014.
 The 200D is a DSLR, while the FZ1000 is a fixed lens compact.
-The cameras are based on an APS-C (200D) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on an APS-C (200D) and an one-inch (FZ1000) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (20 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the FZ1000 are weather-sealed.